Listen to this article now

 Alongside that, the free returned items don’t go in a place you would think of.
 25% of returns get thrown away or get thrown in the landfill.
 The other 75% are either sent to liquidation centers where people rummage through the items to make sure they are in good condition.
 If they are, they get sent to used retail stores or warehouses.
 When it is sent to the used retail stores, they are usually sold for super cheap.

-In what ways could online retailers help reduce the number of used items in landfill or return in general?
+In what ways could online retailers help reduce the number of used items in landfills or returns in general?
 Well, having a good online system is a huge help.
 Making sure that your size charts are accurate is a great help for clothing stores.
 Augmented reality helps you see the items in your home and what it may look like in real life.
 Chat boxes with customer service representatives are a great help as well.
 They are able to answer all of the immediate questions that need answering.

 What are your thoughts on the truth behind returns?
 Let us know down in the comments.